waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## II.
 Current Hypotheses & Puzzles

 ### A. Primary Hypothesis: Secret Key in Seafoam Islands
-- **New Hypothesis:** The only remaining path is through the Seafoam Islands.
+- **Current Hypothesis:** The only remaining path is through the Seafoam Islands.
 The key must be found by solving the boulder puzzles within the cave.
 - **Contingency Plan:** If a thorough exploration of Seafoam Islands does not yield the Secret Key, I will use my `stuck_situation_advisor_agent` to generate new hypotheses, as I may be suffering from confirmation bias.

 ## III.
 Lessons Learned & Process Improvement